Landing with low visibility authorized for some planes in the US

-Washington (CNN Business) — Federal officials have decided to ease some of the restrictions on commercial aircraft that will go into effect this week when new 5G technology is activated near airports.
+Washington (CNN Business) — Federal officials have decided to ease some of the restrictions on commercial aircraft that will go into effect this week when new 5G technology goes live near airports.

 The Federal Aviation Administration (FAA) said it has authorized the use of two radar altimeters used on some Boeing and Airbus aircraft, a move it says will allow many US commercial aircraft to make low-visibility landings. at some airports.